 Laws vary by country and even by state, but shock collars are illegal in a lot of places.
 They have caused physical scars that don’t heal, and they can have a detrimental effect on dogs, causing some to become anxious and even to show aggressive tendencies.

 Do Shock Collars Hurt Dogs?

-You may have seen online videos of people using shock collars on themselves and friends and partners, and, in some cases, these do cause genuine pain.
+You may have seen online videos of people using shock collars on themselves or friends and partners, and in some cases, these do cause genuine pain.
 They can even leave physical scars.
 Dogs are smaller and more sensitive than humans, so the pain will be magnified in a lot of dogs.
-The people in the videos willingly do that to themselves while your dog really has no choice.
+The people in the videos willingly do that to themselves, while your dog really has no choice.

 Negative Reinforcement and Positive Punishment

 Even though vibration collars may be considered more humane than shock collars, both of these types of collars tend to be used with negative reinforcement and positive punishment training techniques.

 Negative reinforcement and positive punishment can be considered quite miserable and negative training techniques.
 Positive reinforcement techniques are generally considered more humane, are less unpleasant for your dog, and can achieve all of the same results as other methods.

 The best alternative to these collars is to use positive reinforcement.
 This means to introduce something when your dog performs the desired action.
 You can give them a healthy treat, but praise works just as well with a lot of dogs.